Workshops

 Organisers: David Schalkwyk, Elena Pellone

-Description: In Shakespeare and Character Paul Yachnin and Jessica Slights declare that ‘character is … the organizing formal feature of Shakespearean drama’.
-Since Aristotle’s elevation of action above character in Greek theatre, through the eighteenth-century conception of character as a three-dimensional, unified expression of a single subjectivity, followed by the New Critical denigration of character in favour of theme, form and literary language and the Materialist and Poststructuralist denial of a unified, humanist subject, character in Shakespeare has become a contested concept.
-This workshop will investigate a different notion of character through performance: exploring Cleopatra’s ‘infinite variety’ by dividing the character among at least three different actors, each speaking a different language, each bringing out different aspects of the linguistic and gestural indications provided in the speeches prefixed by the name ‘Cleopatra’.
+Description: This workshop will investigate a different notion of character through performance: exploring Cleopatra’s ‘infinite variety’ by dividing the character among at least three different actors, each speaking a different language, each bringing out different aspects of the linguistic and gestural indications provided in the speeches prefixed by the name ‘Cleopatra’.
 (The same experiment might be conducted with multiple embodiments of Antony, Octavian and Enobarbus.)
 Participants should be prepared to participate in the performances and bring a copy of the play in a language of their choice that is not English.

 W02.
 Found in Translation: Elevating the Global Accessibility of Shakespeare in Research and Practice